Adrianjewell91/study_progress/README.md

 # study_progress
 What I have studied since Oct 18th, 2017.
 Most recent additions are first.

+## 2/23/2019

+My goal is to commmit regularly again, and in this case, it will either be about things relating to coding or actual coding.
+Recently, my additional studies have lead me into the neuroscience literature, looking into what research has been done in that field.
+So far, I've read a few abstracts from the studies of the neuron, and of several biological models of neuron behavior.
+I've also perused the original HTM White paper from numenta.
+My conclusions from this initial survey, which is far from complete, is that there is some interesting work happening, but I don't know what if I'm interested in exactly that line of work.
+I don't know enough math to really think about HTM yet, but I could dive into it by implementing the model and then applying it to a problem of my interest, probably in music cognition.
+I'm also peripherally interested in neuro regeneration, and the algorithms that are run in the neuron to regenerate, or even develop in the first place.
+Really, I'm interested in the development of neuronal populations, but I have a feeling that the line of work requires ethical considerations, given that studying develope probably requires the study of generating organisms.
+My idea is that neurons have programs in them that run, take an input, and then generate into the complex system that exists.
+What is that program?
+I'd like to know the answer to that.

+Another thought on my mind recently was just how backward we are, technologically speaking.
+When I think about the imaginings of science fiction, and then have a look at the technology we have today, I wonder why we haven't developed new tech fast, specifically hardware.
+This is a question, I'd like to explore more.

 ## 2/22/2019

 I've been hard at work helping the students, and here is a list of all the coding I would like do be doing